tdaines42/diving-bell/README.md

 ## Usage

-    Deploy a k8s cluster with one command
+    Manage a k8s cluster using kubectl, terraform, and skuba

     Usage:
       diving-bell [command]